BI-MotionlessProposal/Assignment-4/README.md

 1. Create a plot with the help of Basemap, on which you plot sales records for 2015 which are not farther away than 50km from Copenhagen city center (lat: 55.676111, lon: 12.568333)

 We start by extractring and year and zipcode into numeric values.
-Two new columns are created 'zip_nr' and 'sell_year' containing.
+Two new columns are created 'zip_nr' and 'sell_year' containing our vales to compare sell year and zipcode numerically.

 ```python